IrisLiu-00/dndnotes/_notes/Campaign/Old Session Notes/23108 - Bridgetown Brawl.md

 ### Battle on the Bridge

-- make sure everyone had a long rest before this

 Rest of the Party stuff
 - row of 10 automata, bandits will try to hold them off
 - they need some sort of check get past the automata? don't want to run an actual combat